dgerosa/skywalker/README.md

 ### skywalker.checkpoint

 Decorator to checkpoint the output of a function to hdf5 files.
 Add `@skywalker.checkpoint(filename)` before a function and the output will be stored to file and computed only if necessary.
-Function's args and kwargs can be put into the filename as well.
 Deeply inspired by the [ediblepickle](https://github.com/mpavan/ediblepickle) module.

  	def test_checkpoint():

         import time